-David is a Senior Solicitor based in our Maroochydore office and joined the firm as a law clerk before qualifying as a solicitor.
+David is a Senior Associate based in our Maroochydore office and joined the firm as a law clerk before qualifying as a solicitor.
 David works closely with Michael Neal and Matt Patterson in the practice areas of native title and Indigenous cultural heritage, mining and coal seam gas.

 David advises native title claim groups, Aboriginal corporations and land trusts in native title determination applications, land tenure, land use, future acts, cultural heritage and economic development including resource extraction.